Discovery Potential of Future Electron-Positron Colliders for a 95 GeV Scalar

-Therefore, we examine in this article the discovery prospects for a 95\,GeV Higgs boson at future $e^+e^-$ accelerators, such as the Circular Electron-Positron Collider (CEPC)~\citep{CEPCStudyGroup:2018ghi,An:2018dwb}, the Compact Linear Collider (CLIC)~\citep{CLICdp:2018cto}, the Future Circular Collider (FCC-ee)~\citep{FCC:2018evy,FCC:2018byv} and the International Linear Collider (ILC)~\citep{ILC:2013jhg,Adolphsen:2013jya}.
+Therefore, we examine in this article the discovery prospects for a 95\,GeV Higgs boson at future $e^+e^-$ colliders.
 At these colliders, a scalar $S$ with a $m_S\approx 95$\,GeV can be produced via $e^{+} e^{-}\to Z^*\to Z S$ and the decay modes $Z \to \mu^{+} \mu^{-}$ and $S \to b \bar{b}$ result in the most prominent signature.
-For our analysis, we consider the background process $e^{+} e^{-} \to Z b \bar{b}$ where $Z \to \mu^{+} \mu^{-}$ and use a deep neural network to enhance the discrimination of the signal (Higgs-strahlung process) from the background by employing the recoil mass method.
+For our analysis, we consider the background process $e^{+} e^{-} \to Z b \bar{b}$ with $Z \to \mu^{+} \mu^{-}$ and use a deep neural network to enhance the discrimination of the signal (Higgs-strahlung process) from the background by employing the recoil mass method.